Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: SUMMARY

 We also evaluated the minimum observable $\sigma(T_{bc}) \times \mathcal{B}(T_{bc} \to B^{-} D^{+})$ required for a $5\sigma$ discovery under different integrated luminosity scenarios.
 With $50~\mathrm{fb}^{-1}$ of data (Run~2 to Run~4), a discovery is expected if $\sigma(T_{bc}) \times \mathcal{B}(T_{bc} \to B^- D^+)$ lies between $20~\mathrm{nb}$ and $60~\mathrm{nb}$.
 For smaller cross sections in the range $5~\mathrm{nb}$ to $25~\mathrm{nb}$, the full Run~5 dataset ($300~\mathrm{fb}^{-1}$) is needed.

-In conclusion, a systematic search for the $T_{bc}$ at LHCb is feasible, with promising discovery prospects during Run~3 and Run~4.
-These results provide quantitative guidance for future experimental searches by defining the integrated luminosity and cross-section thresholds required for a $5\sigma$ observation, and pave the way for further exploration of exotic hadrons at LHCb.
+In conclusion, this work provides a quantitative, data-driven assessment of the $T_{bc}$ discovery potential at LHCb, addressing the challenge of background modeling for prompt $\bar{B}D$ production.
+A systematic search for the $T_{bc}$ at LHCb is feasible, with promising prospects for evidence ($3\sigma$) and potential discovery ($5\sigma$), depending on the integrated luminosity and $T_{bc}$ production cross section.
+Even in the absence of a signal, these results provide valuable theoretical input by setting upper limits on $\sigma(T_{bc}) \times \mathcal{B}(T_{bc} \to B^-D^+)$, thereby offering experimental constraints to guide hadron models.
+Together, these findings establish a foundation for further exploration of exotic hadrons at LHCb.

-\acknowledgments We are grateful to Xiaojie Jiang and Xuhao Yuan for useful discussions.
-The work of MF and YL is supported by the National Natural Science Foundation of China (NSFC) (grant No.12175245, 12188102, W2443008).
-The work of HSS is supported by the European Research Council (grant No.101041109, ``BOSON'') and the French National Research Agency (grant ANR-20-CE31-0015, ``PrecisOnium'').
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+\acknowledgments We are grateful to Xiaojie Jiang, Ivan Polyakov and Xuhao Yuan for useful discussions.
+Views and opinions expressed are however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.